 The goal of MESANV is to promote the empowerment of minorities and encourage understanding of Middle Eastern cultures.
 We strive in providing all members of society a voice.
 MESANV seeks to collaborate with Middle Eastern Communities.
 Throughout Nevada to raise awareness in health care and improve the care of minority patients.

-Henderson Campus Advisor: Dr. Stephen Lee
+Henderson Campus Advisor: TBD

 Movimiento Estudiantil (M.E.R.)